- Share on Facebook

 Unfortunately, HB 2506 passed the House on Wednesday by a vote of 63 to 37.
 An amendment introduced on second reading now mandates that information on overlapping mixing zones be added to existing water quality signage, but despite this helpful addition from Delegate Pushkin, the main substance of the bill remains unacceptable.

 We urge you to keep up the pressure on your legislators as the bill advances through the Senate.
 The fight isn’t over!

 Call your WV State Senators and tell them to vote NO on HB 2506!
 The powerful proponents of this bill continue to call it a jobs bill, but are unable or unwilling to produce any factual data on any jobs that would be created from passage of this dangerous bill.

-We need to stand strong in our opposition and urge the Senate to work for the people of West Virginia and
+We need to stand strong in our opposition and urge the Senate to work for the people of West Virginia and protect our water!

 Additionally, it’s important to take time to thank our Delegates who voted in favor of protecting our water and express our disappointment in those who voted to allow more cancer-causing chemicals into our creeks and rivers!